uber/h3/docs/api/neighbor.md

 Output is placed in the provided array in order of increasing distance from the origin.

-Returns 0 if not pentagonal distortion is encountered.
+Returns 0 if no pentagonal distortion is encountered.

 ## hexRangeDistances